 Live in the present, not the past.
 You might not be able to stop memories from popping into your mind, but you can still stop them from staying there.
 Remind yourself that life and love are about what’s happening now and that it’s up to you to decide how you react to current aspects of your life.

 6. Find empathy and compassion

-Compassion and empathy is one of the most powerful ways to protect the love between you, especially when one is about to embark on a blaming mission.
+Compassion and empathy are some of the most powerful ways to protect the love between you, especially when one is about to embark on a blaming mission.
 Compassion is being able to recognize that your partner is a person much like you.
-They too have feelings, insecurities and worries.
+They too have feelings, insecurities, and worries.